Self-preservation: Sentient organisms

-Cellular self preservation
+Cellular

 Self-preservation is not just limited to individual organisms; this can be scaled up or down to other levels of life.
 Narula and Young indicate that cardiac myocytes have an acute sense of self-preservation.
 They are able to duck, dart, and dodge foreign substances that may harm the cell.
 In addition, when a myocardiac arrest – a heart attack – occurs, it is actually the cardiac myocytes entering a state of hibernation in an attempt to wait out a lack of resources.
 While this is ultimately deadly to the organism, it prolongs the cell's survival as long as possible for hopeful resuscitation.

-Group self preservation
+Group

 When scaled in the opposite direction, Hughes-Jones makes the argument that "social groups that fight each other are self‐sustaining, self‐replicating wholes containing interdependent parts" indicating that the group as a whole can have self-preservation with the individuals acting as the cells.